0hAodha/fyp/diary.md

   - Basically just works by using a debounce function and setting a loading screen if there's more than 500 items to filter.
   - Furthermore, if there's more than 500 items to filter, it'll wait 5 seconds after filtering the data to disable the loading screen, as it takes about that long to plot everything on the map.
 - Add a filter that allows the user to specify a number of kilometres within which to display items, thus allowing them to only see nearby items.
+- Centre the map on the selected marker when button is clicked to retrieve more data.

 ## Tue 11 Mar 2025
 - Fix spacing of Statistics page